 - Log in through the test account earmarked for that step

 - Fill in that test account’s form in their Workflow task

-- Submit the test account’s Workflow task
+- Submit the test account’s Workflow task to the next step

 - Log out of that test account and into the next in the sequence

 |Note: One small oddity in testing this way is that the ability to monitor the status of submissions only opens on the specified launch date.
 So even though your Schedule auto-launches in Beta, you won’t have access to monitor the status of submissions for your pilot Schedule until the launch date you specified when configuring the Schedule.
 Once that day arrives, though, navigate to your test Schedule and click the action arrow and then “Submissions” to view the status.
 If you completed all of the steps in the submission for your Test Faculty Member, the submission for Test Faculty Member should no longer appear in this list, indicating that it is complete.|